matthewb66/bdCustomScan/README.md

 The script executes Synopsys Detect dynamically to perform a full signature scan in offline mode, and then process the output json file to remove entries which are not within the supplied filter file.

-The filter file needs to contain
+The filter file needs to contain a list of files or folders which will be used to remove all other scan results not within the list.

-Uses jq to format JSON data from API calls (must be preinstalled).
+Requires jq package to be installed to format JSON data from API calls.

 # SUPPORTED PLATFORMS